MarcGebhardt/ExMechEva/README.md

 ## Development targets and ToDos
 It is planned to extend the use of this package and make it as easily available as possible for scientific purposes.
-Some important points should therefore be taken into account.
-These are in descending order of importance:
+Some important points should therefore be taken into account, which are for example:
 - Improvement of documentation
 - Implementation of test routines in [TESTS](./tests/)
 - [PEP8](https://peps.python.org/pep-0008/) styleguide adaptations